top of page

 Can I Sell My Dad's House Without Probate in California?

 Short Answer: In California, you may be able to sell your dad's house without probate if the property is held in a living trust, jointly owned with right of survivorship, or qualifies for small estate procedures.
 However, if the property is in your father’s sole name, probate is generally required to transfer the title and complete the sale.
-Introduction: Selling a Deceased Parent's House Without Probate in California Dealing with the death of a parent is emotionally challen
+Introduction: Selling a Deceased Parent's House Without Probate in California Dealing with the death of a parent is emotionally challeng

 Linda Varga